NeilLandge/BudgetPro/README.md

 - Add custom categories with icons and colors

 ### Reports & Analytics 📄
-- Currently available to all users, with plans in future to make it completely Pro exclusive.
+- Currently available to all users, with plans in future to make it completely Pro exclusive
 - Financial summaries and expense breakdowns with complete and detailed AI analysis according to the user's spending pattern, **unique to each user**
 - Export functionality in **.pdf** format available with proper structuring and clean look